toraaglobal/tutorial/IMG/README.md

 ![](./model/folder_structure.png)

 ### Step 1 : Build a machine machine learning model
-In real world, we will need to train and optimized our hyperparameters for the best performance we are tring to solve. for this example, we will be using a base line deep learning model and the mnist datasets.
+In real world, we will need to train and optimized our hyperparameters for the best performance. for this example, we will be using a base line deep learning model and the mnist datasets.

 create a python file called `train_model.py` to train and save the model.